 Many people believe that their homeowner’s insurance policy will cover their swimming pool, however, this may not always be the case.
 There are some insurance companies out there that will flat out just not cover an in-ground or an above ground pool based on their own independent underwriting guidelines.
-You should carefully evaluate your home insurance policy to determine if the policy will allow for a pool of any kind, and speak to your agent about covering a swimming pool.
+You should carefully evaluate your current home insurance policy to determine if the policy will allow for a pool of any kind, and speak to your agent about covering a swimming pool.
 Keep in mind that if you fail to disclose your pool to your insurer, your entire policy could be dropped and void once they discover you’ve been hiding your pool.

 If you already have an in-ground or an above ground pool in the backyard covered by your home insurance policy and someone gets injured, your policy will offer liability coverage for protection.
 However, these limits may not be enough to cover the costs of a person’s medical care and any financial reward that an injured person could be awarded through a civil lawsuit against you.